Slapparoo/MultibootBasicGraphics/README.md

 # Boot sequence
 Grub loads
 Grub is configured to load our exec
+Grub switchs from 16bit mode to 32bit mode
 Grub read our exe, sees the request for the graphics mode Grub sets the graphics mode
 Grub starts executing our exe, (loader.s writen in ASM)